-The Clinical Document Architecture (CDA) is a markup standard developed by the organization Health Level 7 International (HL7 ) to define the structure of clinical documents such as discharge summaries and progress notes, as a way to better exchange this information between providers and patients.
+Clinical Document Architecture (CDA) is a popular, flexible markup standard developed by Health Level 7 International (HL7 ) that defines the structure of certain medical records, such as discharge summaries and progress notes, as a way to better exchange this information between providers and patients.
 These documents can include text, images and other types of multimedia -- all integral parts of electronic health records (EHRs).

-The Clinical Document Architecture is based on XML, the Extensible Markup Language.
-Meanwhile, to represent health concepts, the CDA uses HL7's Reference Information Model, which aims to put data in a clinical or administrative context and to express how pieces of data are connected, and coding systems such as Systematized Nomenclature of Medicine -- Clinical Terms (SNOMED CT) and Logical Observation Identifiers Names and Codes (LOINC).
+CDA is based on XML (Extensible Markup Language).
+To represent health concepts, CDA uses HL7's Reference Information Model (RIM), which puts data in a clinical or administrative context and expresses how pieces of data are connected.
+CDA also takes advantage of coding systems such as SNOM CT (Systematized Nomenclature of Medicine -- Clinical Terms) and LOINC (Logical Observation Identifiers Names and Codes).

-Together with the Continuity of Care Record standard, the Clinical Document Architecture forms the basis for the Continuity of Care Document standard for patient document information exchange.
+Together with the Continuity of Care Record (CCR) standard, CDA forms the basis for the Continuity of Care Document (CCD) standard for patient document information exchange.
 Both the CCR and CCD standards meet the United States government's guidelines for the meaningful use of EHR technology.

 Continue Reading About Clinical Document Architecture (CDA)